 Best entry-level sewing machine: The Brother CP60X for about $170 you get to sew on a Brother Computerized machine with 60 built-in stitches and a 25-year warranty.
 Not bad if you ask me.

 Best quilting sewing machine: The Janome MC6650 If your true love lies in quilting, but you still want to enjoy your sewing, then this Janome machine is the perfect compromise.
-If you’re a serious quilter, then you’ll know that the right machine doesn’t come on the cheap. at $1500 it is not for everyone, but you’ll get what you paid for.
+If you’re a serious quilter, then you’ll know that the suitable machine doesn’t come on the cheap. at $1500 it is not for everyone, but you’ll get what you paid for.

 Best portable sewing machine: The Janome Sew mini Make no mistake, the Janome Mini isn’t a toy.
-At $100, It is a true sewing machine that will suit any sewist, from a child to a beginner to a more advanced crafter looking for a light, portable sewing machine.
+At $100, It is a proper sewing machine that will suit any sewist, from a child to a beginner to a more advanced crafter looking for a light, portable sewing machine.

 Sewing machine types and applications